rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 But go, tell his disciples and Peter that he is going before you to Galilee.
 There you will see him, just as he told you. ^1607

-And they went out and fled from the tomb, for trembling and astonishment had seized them, and they said nothing to anyone, for they were afraid. ^1608
+And they went out and fled from the tomb, for trembling and astonishment had seized them, and they said nothing to anyone, for they were afraid. ⟨Some of the earliest manuscripts do not include 16:9-20.⟩ ^1608

-[[ Now when he rose early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons. ^1609
+⟨⟨Now when he rose early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons. ^1609

 She went and told those who had been with him, as they mourned and wept. ^1610